MicrosoftDocs/security/zero-trust/adopt/rapidly-modernize-security-posture.md

 :::image type="content" source="../media/adoption-guide/govern-manage-phase.svg" alt-text="The govern and manage phase." lightbox="../media/adoption-guide/govern-manage-phase.svg":::

 Security governance is a constant process.
 As you transition to this phase, shift to tracking and measuring the results of each piece of the Zero Trust architecture you’ve implemented.
-Together with monitoring and detecting, you will identify opportunities to iterate for maturity.
+Together with monitoring and detecting, you'll identify opportunities to iterate for maturity.

 ### Track and measure